How do I become an orthoptist?

 The entry requirements vary for each university so please check their websites for more detail.

 - If you do not have the relevant academic background, there are options to study a Foundation Year degree or Access to Higher Education Diploma in Science prior to commencing the Orthoptic degree.
-Further details about Foundation Year degrees can be found on the websites of the University of Sheffield and University of Liverpool.
+Further details about Foundation Year degrees can be found on the websites of the University of Sheffield and the University of Liverpool.